Indian economy warms in after-glow of Modi's triumph

 Those measures aided industrial production and vehicle sales.

-The year-on-year growth has been helped also by a favourable statistical base because of weak economic activity last year.
+The year-on-year growth has been helped also by a favorable statistical base because of weak economic activity last year.

 But, there is little doubt that Modi's election - he won the first outright parliamentary majority in three decades - improved sentiment among consumers, investors and the business community.